Vivek Ramaswamy: Other ventures

 In 2020, Ramaswamy co-founded Chapter Medicare, a Medicare navigation platform.
-He served on the Ohio COVID-19 Response Team.
+He participated in the Ohio COVID-19 Response Team.

 He was chairman of OnCore Biopharma, a position he maintained at Tekmira Pharmaceuticals when the two companies merged in March 2015.
 He also was chair of the board of Arbutus Biopharma, a Canadian firm.

 In May 2024, Ramaswamy acquired a 7.7% stake in BuzzFeed, later increased to 8.4%, making him the second-largest Class A shareholder in the company.
 Soon after the acquisition, he sent a letter to the company's board of directors, in which he suggested they hire conservative pundits such as Candace Owens, Tucker Carlson, and Bill Maher, as well as three "high-profile directors, with strong track business records in new media" whom he knew.
-Analysts have predicted that his direction could seriously shift BuzzFeed's content and editorial approach.

 Political career

 Early political involvement

 Ramaswamy said that he voted for Michael Badnarik, the Libertarian Party presidential nominee in 2004, but did not vote in the presidential elections in 2008, 2012, or 2016.
 He described himself as apolitical during this period.
 He supported Donald Trump in the 2020 election.
 In November 2021, Ramaswamy registered to vote in Franklin County, Ohio, as "unaffiliated", but described himself as a Republican.

 Ramaswamy has made political contributions to both Democrats and Republicans.
 In 2016, he donated $2,700 to the campaign of Dena Grayson, a Florida Democrat running for Congress.
 From 2020 to 2023, he donated $30,000 to the Ohio Republican Party.
 Ramaswamy considered running in the 2022 U.S. Senate election in Ohio.